ngduc/api-now/README.md

 $ json-now -k keyFile -c certFile -p 3003 -w db.json
 ```

-or create a .js file and use "faker" data like [generateData.js](tests/generateData.js)
+Or create a .js file and use "faker" data like [generateData.js](tests/generateData.js)

 How to use: